omarmiatello/telegram-api-generator/example/telegram.md

 ## Updating messages

 ### Methods
 <p>Use this method to edit text and <a href="#games">game</a> messages.
-On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.
+Note that business messages that were not sent by the bot and do not contain an inline keyboard can only be edited within <strong>48 hours</strong> from the time they were sent.</p>

-    editMessageText(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, text: String, parse_mode: ParseMode, entities: List<MessageEntity>, link_preview_options: LinkPreviewOptions, reply_markup: InlineKeyboardMarkup)
+    editMessageText(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, text: String, parse_mode: ParseMode, entities: List<MessageEntity>, link_preview_options: LinkPreviewOptions, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit captions of messages.
-On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.
+Note that business messages that were not sent by the bot and do not contain an inline keyboard can only be edited within <strong>48 hours</strong> from the time they were sent.</p>

-    editMessageCaption(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, caption: String, parse_mode: ParseMode, caption_entities: List<MessageEntity>, show_caption_above_media: Boolean, reply_markup: InlineKeyboardMarkup)
+    editMessageCaption(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, caption: String, parse_mode: ParseMode, caption_entities: List<MessageEntity>, show_caption_above_media: Boolean, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit animation, audio, document, photo, or video messages.
 If a message is part of a message album, then it can be edited only to an audio for audio albums, only to a document for document albums and to a photo or a video otherwise.
 When an inline message is edited, a new file can't be uploaded; use a previously uploaded file via its file_id or specify a URL.
-On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.
+Note that business messages that were not sent by the bot and do not contain an inline keyboard can only be edited within <strong>48 hours</strong> from the time they were sent.</p>

-    editMessageMedia(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, media: InputMedia, reply_markup: InlineKeyboardMarkup)
+    editMessageMedia(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, media: InputMedia, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit live location messages.
 A location can be edited until its <em>live_period</em> expires or editing is explicitly disabled by a call to <a href="#stopmessagelivelocation">stopMessageLiveLocation</a>.
 On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

-    editMessageLiveLocation(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, latitude: Float, longitude: Float, live_period: Integer, horizontal_accuracy: Float, heading: Integer, proximity_alert_radius: Integer, reply_markup: InlineKeyboardMarkup)
+    editMessageLiveLocation(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, latitude: Float, longitude: Float, live_period: Integer, horizontal_accuracy: Float, heading: Integer, proximity_alert_radius: Integer, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to stop updating a live location message before <em>live_period</em> expires.
 On success, if the message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

-    stopMessageLiveLocation(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, reply_markup: InlineKeyboardMarkup)
+    stopMessageLiveLocation(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit only the reply markup of messages.
-On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.
+Note that business messages that were not sent by the bot and do not contain an inline keyboard can only be edited within <strong>48 hours</strong> from the time they were sent.</p>

-    editMessageReplyMarkup(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, reply_markup: InlineKeyboardMarkup)
+    editMessageReplyMarkup(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to stop a poll which was sent by the bot.
 On success, the stopped <a href="#poll">Poll</a> is returned.</p>

-    stopPoll(chat_id: IntegerOrString, message_id: Integer, reply_markup: InlineKeyboardMarkup)
+    stopPoll(business_connection_id: String, chat_id: IntegerOrString, message_id: Integer, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to delete a message, including service messages, with the following limitations:<br>- A message can only be deleted if it was sent less than 48 hours ago.<br>- Service messages about a supergroup, channel, or forum topic creation can't be deleted.<br>- A dice message in a private chat can only be deleted if it was sent more than 24 hours ago.<br>- Bots can delete outgoing messages in private chats, groups, and supergroups.<br>- Bots can delete incoming messages in private chats.<br>- Bots granted <em>can_post_messages</em> permissions can delete outgoing messages in channels.<br>- If the bot is an administrator of a group, it can delete any message there.<br>- If the bot has <em>can_delete_messages</em> permission in a supergroup or a channel, it can delete any message there.<br>Returns <em>True</em> on success.</p>